DSpace/xoai/README.md

 >
 > XOAI is an OAI-PMH Java Toolkit developed by Lyncode

-XOAI Common is the library containing common Java classes to implement an OAI-PMH data providers or service providers.
+XOAI Common is a java library containing common classes to implement OAI-PMH data providers.

+Support for service providers comming soon.